-- 1. Stop the application instance. - 2.
+- 1. Stop the Sterling B2B Integrator instance. - 2.
 In Eclipse, open the MESA Studio perspective. - 3.
-Select the application instance where the package should be installed. - 4.
+Select the Sterling B2B Integrator instance where the package should be installed. - 4.
 With the instance selected, right-click and choose Install Service Package. - 5.
 On the Install Service Package window, browse to the location of the FileRename package file and click Open. - 6.
 Click Finish to begin installing the service.

-This may take several minutes, depending on your system and network load.

-- 7. Once the service installation is complete, start the application instance. - 8.
-Log in to the application and ensure that the service can be viewed and configured from the options on the Deployment > Services > Configuration screen.
+This may take several minutes, depending on your system and network load. - 7.
+Once the service installation is complete, start the Sterling B2B Integrator instance. - 8.
+Log in to Sterling B2B Integrator and ensure that the service can be viewed and configured from the options on the Deployment > Services > Configuration screen